zPodFactory/zpodfactory.github.io/docs/faq/faq.md

 That said if you try to ping/connect/access the zbox vm of that zPod, it will have no networking issues as it isn't hosted by one of the nested zPod ESXi hosts.

-You will need to change this mac hardcoded mac address to a different one, as it will conflict with any new nested environment when prepared by NSX.
+You will need to change this hardcoded mac address to a different one, as it will conflict with any new nested environment when prepared by NSX.

 You can also fix a broken zPod with the same steps from the zbox VM as L2 connectivity will work properly: